I am so excited to share Nadiya Hussain's crown bread recipe with you,

 I made a couple of modifications to Nadiya's original recipe based on personal preference and budget.
-As always, feel free to modify according to your preferences.
+As always, feel free to modify it according to your preferences.

 - I made this bread twice.
-The first time I used goat blue cheese because it was on sale.
+The first time I used goat blue cheese was because it was on sale.
 A lot of the flavor baked out and this was a bad choice.
 The second time I used traditional blue cheese and the result was much better.

 - Instead of an apricot jam, I made a quick apple jam.
-This was both to save money on jarred jam and apricots are out of season.
+This was both to save money on jarred jam and apricots that are out of season.
 However, this is baker-specific.
 Use the jam you prefer.